iillimitable/safe/README.md

 ## 📖 About

-**Safe Map** is a full-stack web application that lets citizens report safety conditions in their area using a structured questionnaire.
-The data is aggregated and visualized as a **Safety Score** In addition to the safety score, users can view reported crimes and suspicious activities for any location on the map. — helping people make informed decisions about where they live, work, or travel.
+**Safe Map is a full-stack, community-driven web application that collects crowd-sourced safety data from the public.
+Users can report the safety conditions of an area by answering a structured questionnaire, and the system aggregates all community responses to generate a Safety Score.
+In addition, users can view reported crimes and suspicious activities for any location on the map, helping them make informed decisions about where they live, work, or travel..

 Key highlights:
 - 🌐 Supports **15 Indian languages** on the welcome screen